Admitted Students FAQ

 COVID-19 & MDes

-The MDes program leadership is carefully monitoring the COVID-19 health crisis, and closely following UC Berkeley, University of California, state and federal guidance regarding our response to the pandemic.
-As always, we are deeply committed to the health of our community and will keep our concern about care and wellbeing in the foreground of our decision making.
-While this pandemic is unprecedented and its duration somewhat uncertain, we currently plan to resume in-person and on-site operations by the time the MDes program starts in Spring 2021.
-We are actively planning for alternatives, however, with a strong commitment to maintaining the quality design experience of this program.
-We will be communicating our plans regularly and keeping you informed as we learn more and as this global situation unfolds.
+The MDes program leadership continues to carefully monitor the COVID-19 health crisis, and closely follow UC Berkeley, University of California, county, state and federal guidance regarding our response to the pandemic.
+As always, we are deeply committed to the health of our community and keep our concern about care and wellbeing in the foreground of our decision making.
+While the duration of the pandemic is uncertain, we currently plan to resume in-person and on-site operations in Fall 2021.
+We continue our planning, as needed, for alternatives with a strong commitment to maintaining the quality design experience of this program.
+We will be communicating our plans regularly and keeping you informed.

 The University of California and other local COVID-19 Resources: